-Tombigbee Lake State Park
+Pay a Visit to Tombigbee Lake State Park

 This park is a popular site for a wide range of recreational activities such as camping, fishing, hiking, picnicking, and disc golf.

 It features a lake, playground, barbeque grills, tennis courts, ball field, picnic tables, and more.

 Go hiking along the invigorating trails, enjoy a picnic against the picturesque backdrop, play a fun game of volleyball, soak up the tranquil atmosphere, and camp here at night.

 See the Elvis Presley Homecoming Statue

 It was inspired from a famous photograph of Elvis taken during his homecoming concert in this city in 1956 and was sculpted by a regional artist.

 The statue is one of the top tourist attractions of this city and is a great spot to take pictures.

 Tupelo is home to a multitude of grand and vibrant festivals that take place consistently all year round.

-It is a 5 days event featuring numerous rock concerts, Elvis Presley impersonators, Elvis tribute artist competition, 5K health runs, Elvis themed parade and art shows, a pet parade, and plenty more.
+It is a five-day event featuring numerous rock concerts, Elvis Presley impersonators, Elvis tribute artist competition, 5K health runs, Elvis themed parade and art shows, a pet parade, and plenty more.

 Several thousands of diehard fans from across the world flock to Tupelo to be a part of this event every year.

-It is organised by Frank Anger, a hot air balloon pilot having over a quarter of a century’s experience.
+It is organized by Frank Anger, a hot air balloon pilot having over a quarter of a century’s experience.

-It is a stunning visual to behold and attracts myriads of people, both tourists and locals.
+It is a stunning visual to behold and attracts tourists and locals.